marshatiisa/marshatiisa/README.md

 - 👋 Hi, I’m @marshatiisa
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning MVC
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me marshatiisa35@gmail.com